Baltic maritime trade (c. 1400–1800): Netherlands

 At the beginning of the fifteenth century, large numbers of ships from Holland were sailing to the Baltic for grain and western France for salt.
 Instead of relying on the Hanseatic staple markets, the Dutch began to buy wheat and rye locally in order to drastically reduce prices.
 From the early to the late sixteenth century, it is estimated that the loading capacity of the merchant fleet increased by about 60,000 lasts.
 At the same time, Baltic grain imports increased by 50,000 lasts.
 Without the middlemen that existed during the Hanseatic era, transaction costs were at an all-time low, allowing for cuts in Dutch shipbuilding costs and innovations in design.
 These new ships were faster, smaller, and were equipped for bulk-carrying trade.
 Dutch traders also developed a new business model in the fifteenth century.
 For larger trades, merchants would sign short-term contracts.
 This was very useful in Baltic trade, as there was less individual risk for merchants.

-Tsardom of Russia
+Russia

 Another power in the north was also rising at this time.
 The Russian grand prince, Ivan III, closed the Kontor in Novgorod in 1494.
 By 1558, Russian merchants had reached the Baltic coasts and occupied Livonia, Dorpat, and Narva.
 At this time, Russia and Sweden were competing for control of the routes that connected the Baltic coast and Russian lands.
 By the end of the sixteenth century, Russia had been secluded from Baltic trade after Sweden took control of Reval and Riga.